Lucy Stephan: International representative rowing

 After the Olympics Stephan continued to compete at the highest level and in 2017 she was selected at bow in Australia's coxless four with Molly Goodman, Katrina Werry, and Sarah Hawe.
-They competed at the World Rowing Cups II & III and as a crew, they didn't lose a race in the international season.
+They competed at the World Rowing Cups II and III and as a crew, they didn't lose a race in the international season.
 At the 2017 World Rowing Championships in Sarasota, Florida it was to be no different.
 They won their heat and started slow in the final, sitting in sixth place through the 500m and at fifth place at the 1000m mark.
-At the 1500m mark, they began to push on the Dutch and were joined by Poland & Russia, all challenging for the podium.
-In the final sprint, Stephan called Goodman to up the rating and at 43 strokes per minute, the Australian four surged to the lead to claim gold and the world championship title ahead of Poland & Russia.
+At the 1500m mark, they began to push on the Dutch and were joined by Poland and Russia, all challenging for the podium.
+In the final sprint, Stephan called Goodman to up the rating and at 43 strokes per minute, the Australian four surged to the lead to claim gold and the world championship title ahead of Poland and Russia.

 With Katrina Werry changed out for Rosemary Popa the world champion four stayed together into 2018 and started their 2018 international campaign with a gold medal win at the World Rowing Cup II in Linz, Austria.
 In their second competitive outing of the 2018 international season in an Australian selection eight and racing as the Georgina Hope Rinehart National Training Centre, after Rowing Australia patron, Gina Rinehart, Stephan won the 2018 Remenham Challenge Cup at the Henley Royal Regatta.
 The following week back in the coxless four, Stephan won another gold at the World Rowing Cup III in Lucerne.
 By the time of 2018 World Rowing Championships Popa was out of the four with a rib injury and Kat Werry back in.
 Seated as they had been in 2017, the Australian four won their heat, were surprised by a new combination USA crew in the semi and then in the final placed second to the USA and finished with world championship silver.